 How much to take

-The usual dose of meloxicam is 7.5 mg, taken as a single dose each day.
+The usual dose of meloxicam is one 7.5 mg capsule taken once a day.

-The usual dose of meloxicam is 15 mg taken as a single dose each day.
+The usual dose of meloxicam is one 15 mg capsule taken once a day.

 The maximum recommended daily dose of meloxicam is 15 mg.

 For patients with kidney problems undergoing dialysis, the maximum recommended daily